Hospitality and catering

 Growing food on campus

-Two community gardens on our Stag Hill and Manor Park campuses provide space to staff and students for growing food on campus.
-The gardens are also used as a recreational space and are managed by the University of Surrey Garden Society with the support of the Horticulture & Landscape team.
+Two community gardens on our Stag Hill and Manor Park campuses provide space for staff and students to grow food on campus.
+The gardens are managed by the University of Surrey Garden Society with support from the Horticulture & Landscape team.
 Staff and students have also set up beehives on campus, providing an opportunity to produce local honey whilst providing a habitat for bees.

 In July 2019, Lakeside Restaurant and Coffee Shop created a garden on their premises, where food and vegetables are being grown to be used on their menu.